-So for this project you’ll want a T-shirt, and I recommend one with a high cotton count for the best bleached effects.
-You also need a spray bottle, one capable of producing a fine mist. in the spray bottle you’ll put a one to one ratio of bleach to water — use the liquid bleach, and skip the bleach crystals for this project, as the crystals can clog up your spray bottle.
-You can also add in a bleach pen if you want to draw freehand on your shirt.
+So for this project, you’ll want a T-shirt, and I recommend one with a high cotton count for the best bleached effects.
+You also need a spray bottle, one capable of producing a fine mist.
+In the spray bottle you’ll put a one-to-one ratio of bleach to water — use the liquid bleach, and skip the bleach crystals for this project as the crystals can clog up your spray bottle.
+You can also use a bleach pen if you want to draw freehand on your shirt.
 As for a stencil material, you also need either freezer paper (NOT wax paper and NOT parchment paper) or permanent vinyl and some transfer tape, plus a way to cut your stencil material like a Cricut.

 Other supplies that are useful to have on hand are a plastic drop cloth and protective gear like gloves, an apron, goggles, and a mask, some paper towels, a tub or bucket, and some hydrogen peroxide.

 Now, let’s talk about the design.
 Your stencil can be a negative or a positive.
 A negative stencil allows you to bleach the design right onto your shirt, like with this moonflower stencil here.